 One query that plugin authors have raised is whether the requirement to publish the sources of their plugin precludes their ability to sell or otherwise commercially benefit from their plugin work.
 This is not the case – you can sell you plugin as long as you make the sources of your plugin available under the same license as QGIS to each purchaser.

-Should you have any queries about how to better collaborate within the QGIS community we are available to you – please direct your queries [email protected]
+Should you have any queries about how to better collaborate within the QGIS community we are available to you – please direct your queries to [email protected]